4teamwork/opengever.core/README.txt

 :opengever.ogds.base.ClientsVocabulary: Vocabulary of all enabled clients (including the current one).

+:opengever.ogds.base.AssignedClientsVocabulary: Vocabulary of all assigned clients (=home clients) of the current user, including the current client.

 :opengever.ogds.base.OtherAssignedClientsVocabulary: Vocabulary of all assigned clients (=home clients) of the current user.
 The current client is not included!